Beginners

 Tip: Showing your good work to others “in public” can make you proud.
 Good work will be noticed and appreciated.
 Other learners will follow the good examples.

-Writing simple books with bookr
+Writing simple online books with audio

 rainforest guineapig